nehatkr/DevHive-Backend/README.md

 -set the expiry of the cookies and jwt token so that user can't be login forever -created a userSchema methods to jwt token
 -created userSchema methods to comparePassword
+-now creating apis for different routes (aap.use and router.use  is the same thing)